Get Ready for This

-"Get Ready for This" is a song recorded by Belgian/Dutch music group 2 Unlimited.
-It was released in 1991 as the lead single from their debut album, Get Ready!
+"Get Ready for This" is a song recorded by Belgian/Dutch music group 2 Unlimited as their debut single.
+It was released on 23 September 1991 by Byte Records as the lead single from their debut album, Get Ready!
 (1992).
-Originally, the single was produced as an instrumental, titled the "Orchestral Mix".
+Originally, the single was produced as an instrumental track in May 1991, titled the "Orchestral Mix".
 It became a hit and conscious of their popularity, Wilde & De Coster wanted a more accessible, formatted formula for their project to grow.
 Ray was then asked to write lyrics and add a rap to the track.
 On Ray Slijngaard's suggestion, Anita Doth joined as the female vocalist.

-The single was an immediate success throughout Europe with notable peaks worldwide, including Australia and the US.
-It is arguably the most famous of the band's singles in the United States having charted at number 14 on the US Billboard Hot Dance Club Play chart, number 17 on the Billboard Top 40 Mainstream and number 38 on the Billboard Hot 100, making it the band's only top-40 hit in the US.
-In the UK, the single went to number two on the UK Singles Chart.
+The single was an immediate success throughout Europe, Australia and the United States.
+In the US, it charted at number 14 on the Billboard Dance Club Play chart, number 17 on the Billboard Top 40/Mainstream chart and number 38 on the Billboard Hot 100, making it the band's only top-40 hit in the US.
+In both Australia and the United Kingdom, the single reached number two.

 The song is one of the most frequently played songs at sporting events around the world.
-It earned one of BMI's Pop Awards of 1996, honoring the songwriters, composers and music publishers of the song.
-In 2010, Pitchfork included it in their list of "Ten Actually Good 90s Jock Jams".
+It earned one of BMI's Pop Awards of 1996, and in 2010, Pitchfork included it in their list of "Ten Actually Good 90s Jock Jams".